-Consistent with the program design, all STI participants, including the NEOs, whose target awards exceed \$20,000 receive 80% of any earned award in cash and the remaining 20% in the form of a restricted stock award that vests one year from the grant date, generally subject to continued employment.
-The number of shares awarded is based on the 20% award value divided by the closing share price on the date of the restricted stock grant.
+Consistent with the program design, all STI participants, including the NEOs, whose target awards exceed \$20,000 receive 80% of any earned award in cash and the remaining 20% in the form of restricted stock units that vests one year from the grant date, generally subject to continued employment.
+The number of units awarded is based on the 20% award value divided by the closing share price on the date of the restricted stock unit grant.
 This program feature permits the STI to reward shorter-term performance and at the same time to encourage longer-term employee retention.

 Performance Measures.
-The STI measures Company-wide financial performance indicators to determine short-term incentives earned by participants with Company-wide responsibilities.
-The CEO, CFO and General Counsel can earn STI awards based on achieving Company-wide performance goals.
-As each participant with business unit level responsibility is assessed based on metrics that evaluate solely the performance of the relevant business unit, the President - Packaging Systems and the President - Cequent Performance Products STI awards are based on the results achieved by Packaging Systems and Cequent Performance Products, respectively.
+The STI measures Company-wide financial performance indicators to determine STI earned by participants with Company-wide responsibilities.
+Messrs.
+Wathen, Zeffiro, Sherbin, and Zalupski could earn STI awards based on achieving Company-wide performance goals.
+As each participant with business unit level responsibility is assessed based on metrics that evaluate solely the performance of the relevant business unit, Messrs.
+Brooks' and Benson's STI awards were based on the results achieved by Packaging Systems and Cequent Performance Products, respectively.